StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 #### Metrics

-Metrics data is pulled at a configured interval directly from AWS by the StackState CloudWatch plugin.
+Metrics data is pulled at a configured interval directly from AWS by the Rancher Observability CloudWatch plugin.
 Retrieved metrics are mapped onto the associated topology component.

 #### Topology